lisp/de.setf.resource/README.md

-This version is released under version 3 of the GNU Affero license (GAL).[[5]] The required components are included as per the respective licenses and covered, in this combined form, under the GAL as well
+This version is released under version 3 of the GNU Affero license (GAL).[[5]] The required components are included as per the respective licenses and covered, in this combined form, under the GAL as well.
+If you need a different license, get in touch.

 - [com.github.ironclad](http://method-combination.net/lisp/ironclad/)
   - 2009 [Nathan Froyd](froydnj@gmail.com)